List of traditional Chinese medicines

-The following is a list of traditional Chinese medicines.
+The following is a list of traditional Chinese medicines as well as those used in the related systems of Japanese Kampo, Traditional Korean Medicine, and Vietnamese Thuoc Bac (Northern Medicine).
+Chinese herbology studies the use of these materials.

+TCM and allied systems mainly makes use of plant elements and extracts.
+Animal (including human) parts and excreta as well as inorganic minerals are used as well.
 There are roughly 13,000 medicinals used in China and over 100,000 medicinal prescriptions recorded in the ancient literature.
-Plant elements and extracts are the most common elements used in medicines.
-In the classic Handbook of Traditional Drugs from 1941, 517 drugs were listed - 442 were plant parts, 45 were animal parts, and 30 were minerals.

-Herbal medicine, as used in traditional Chinese medicine (TCM), came to widespread attention in the United States in the 1970s.
-At least 40 states in the United States license practitioners of Oriental medicine, and there are about 50 colleges of Oriental medicine in the United States today.

-In Japan, the use of TCM herbs and herbal formulas is traditionally known as Kampo, literally "Han Chinese Medical Formulas".

-In Korea, more than 5000 herbs and 7000 herbal formulas are used in Traditional Korean Medicine for the prevention and treatment of ailments.
-These are herbs and formulas that are traditionally Korean or derived from, or are used in TCM.
+In Korea, more than 5000 herbs and 7000 herbal formulas are used.

-In Vietnam, traditional medicine comprises Thuoc Bac (Northern Medicine) and Thuoc Nam (Southern Medicine).
-Only those who can understand Chinese characters could diagnose and prescribe remedies in Northern Medicine.
-The theory of Northern Medicine is based on the Yin-Yang interactions and the eight trigrams, as used in Chinese Medicine.
-Herbs such as Gleditsia sinensis are used in both Traditional Vietnamese Medicine and TCM.

-Ginseng is the most broadly used substance for the most broad set of alleged cures.
-Powdered antlers, horns, teeth, and bones are second in importance to ginseng, with claims ranging from curing cancer to curing impotence.

 Mammals

 Human parts and excreta

 Human body parts and excreta have been used in TCM since ancient times.
 More common ones include a remedy made from licorice and human feces, dried human placenta, finger nails, child's urine, hair, and adult urinary sediments (Hominis Urinae Sedimentum, Ren Zhong Bai).
 Uncommon parts include pubic hair, muscle, blood, bone, semen, and menstrual blood.
 The Bencao Gangmu describes the use of 35 human waste products and body parts as medicines, such as bones, fingernail, hairs, dandruff, earwax, impurities on the teeth, feces, urine, sweat, and organs. - Also listed are human breath and the "soul of criminals that were hanged", which is considered under TCM to be a material object resembling charcoal that is dug out of the ground beneath the body shortly after a hanged criminal died.

 Very few human or allegedly human products remain in TCM today.

 There is considerable controversy about the ethics of use of criminals for body parts, using humans as commodities, and consumption of human body parts which some consider to be cannibalism.